 Pure comparative negligence allows an injured pedestrian to receive compensation from the at-fault party.
 The pedestrian’s compensation amount will be reduced by a certain percentage that is equal to the pedestrian’s share of fault.

-How to Recover Compensation for Car/Pedestrian Accident Injuries
+Recovering Compensation for Injuries

 The recovering of compensation by an injured pedestrian mainly depends on who is at fault for the accident.
 State laws also matter in the determination of compensation.
 Other factors that determine the type and amount of compensation received by an injured pedestrian include: